endeepak/simufast/README.md

 > Note: This project is in the proof of concept stage.
 The APIs may change.
 Please use specific version of the js and css files to avoid breaking changes.

-* Add a script tag with the simulation code.
+* Add a `script` tag in HTML `body` with the simulation code.
 An example of bubble sort simulation is as below

 ```html
 <script>